brokenthorn/brokenthorn.github.io/content/intro-to-effect-series/index.md

 For me, some of its main advantages are:

-- It brings errors as values to TypeScript in a fully type-safe, fully inferred way—offering a significant step up in error handling compared to throwing exceptions.
+- It brings errors as values to TypeScript in a fully type-safe, fully inferred way&mdash;offering a significant step up in error handling compared to throwing exceptions.
 - It’s the easiest way to create extensible, composable, reusable, and testable code in TypeScript.
 For example, adding telemetry and logging is a breeze, and observability is unmatched.
-- Composable by design: adding retries, granular error handling, interruptions, and side effects (taps) is easier than anywhere else—except perhaps in other functional-first programming languages.
+- Composable by design: adding retries, granular error handling, interruptions, and side effects (taps) is easier than anywhere else&mdash;except perhaps in other functional-first programming languages.
 - It blurs the distinction between synchronous and asynchronous functions (function coloring).
-- The number of building blocks it provides is staggering—data structures, async queues, pub/sub, streams, mutexes (semaphores), configuration and dependency management, and more.
+- The number of building blocks it provides is staggering&mdash;data structures, async queues, pub/sub, streams, mutexes (semaphores), configuration and dependency management, and more.

 There’s too much value to describe in words.
 Programmers value code, so I plan to show plenty of examples in the following articles.